Resources for Pollinator Advocates

 Native Plants & Wildlife Gardens, a shared blog from many informed and passionate advocates from all over the country.
 A delightful and informative blog.
 Join it!

 Restoring the Landscape, Heather Holm's website, author of Pollinators of Native Plants, see below.

 Stephen Buchmann and Gary Paul Nabhan, The Forgotten Pollinators, 1996, Island Press.
 This VERY important and early book was really the Silent Spring book of the pollinator advocacy movement.
 It has taken years from the publishing of this book before the general public has taken notice.
 If you haven't read this book, do so, at least out of respect of the first voices to bring the plight of the pollinators to the public attention.

-Douglas Tallamy, Bringing Nature Home, 2009, Timber Press.
-This VERY important book brought a simple and clear research-based argument for planting native plants.
+Douglas Tallamy, Bringing Nature Home, 2009, and Nature's Best Hope, 2019, Timber Press These VERY important books brinf a simple and clear research-based argument for planting native plants and how to transform you landscape to a habitat for wildlife.
 Tallamy is directly responsible for many native plant advocates to come out of the closet.
 The bottom line, native insects and native plants have a long co-evolutionary history; many native insects simply can't survive on non-native plants.
 Celebrate a slightly chewed leaf and ask, wow, who's eating that, and know you are keeping your landscape alive.
 Meanwhile, a landscape of non-native plants is likely supporting a lively population of non-native insects, like Japanese beetles.